shahjacobb/Market-Data-API-Observability-Platform/README.md

 # Market Data API Observability Platform

 A real-time observability platform that monitors and analyzes requests to the YFinance API.
-Built with FastAPI, using Prometheus for metrics collection and querying, and Grafana dashboards for visualization.
-Each service runs in its own Docker container for easy deployment and scaling.
+Built with FastAPI, Prometheus for metrics collection and querying, and Grafana dashboards for visualization.
+Each service runs in its own Docker container for easy deployment and scaling using [Docker Compose](https://docs.docker.com/compose/).

 ## Features
 - Real-time and historical stock data via YFinance